getgrav/grav-plugin-devtools/README.md

 ## Skipping Online Project Name Collision Checking

 By default, devtools will check your project's name with the existing gpm ecosystem to ensure no collisions.
 In order to skip this check, add an `--offline` or `-o` to your command:

     `bin/plugin devtools new-theme --offline` or

     `bin/plugin devtools new-theme -o`

+In that case make shure to add `gpm: false` (e. g. on the next line after `licence:`) to your plugins or themes blueprint to avoid conflicts in the future.